-It’s a minute’s walk to the sandy cove at Cal d’es Pou and Cala Egos, a little place dotted with shops and restaurants.
+It’s a minute’s walk to the sandy cove at Cal d’es Pou and Cala Egos, a little area of Cala d'Or dotted with shops and restaurants.
 And there’s a marina complete with cafés and bars just 5 minutes’ walk away.

 Dining is covered by two restaurants – one here, one at the hotel-owned sports complex over the road.
 There’s also a lounge bar which fills up each night for live shows.
 You get a choice of two pools, too.

 Travelife Gold is awarded to hotels that demonstrate industry-leading sustainability practice.
 In other words, properties that are both greener and fairer to the environment, their employees and local communities.

 I am sitting in the hotel bar at the moment writing this review.